 Employee engagement is a term that’s on everyone’s lips, from top executives to HR specialists.
 And rightly so, considering how it relates to productivity and retention rates.

 To do that successfully, you need a deep well of employee engagement ideas to draw from when the time comes to act!

-Generally, employee engagement strategies take time to develop and implement, especially when they seek to change the company culture or to modify established managerial patterns.
-This can be frustrating if you’re a manager who believes that small changes can make a big difference.
+Generally, employee engagement strategies take time to develop and implement, especially when they seek to change the company culture or modify established organizational patterns.
 That’s why we’ve created this list of awesome employee engagement ideas for you!

-All work and no play makes Jack a dull boy!
-To avoid having an office full of Jacks, incorporate fun into your daily routine.
-This doesn’t mean that you have to disrupt the workflow — instead, it means that your corporate culture welcomes a lighter attitude and that employees (and managers) don’t take themselves too seriously all the time.
-An occasional karaoke hour, an impromptu workout session, or a monthly stand-up comedy contest are all activities that allow everyone to let their hair down, and make office hours seem a bit less monotonous.
+This doesn’t mean that you have to disrupt the workflow — instead, it means that your corporate culture welcomes a lighter attitude and that employees and managers don’t take themselves too seriously all the time.
+An occasional karaoke hour, an impromptu workout session, or a monthly stand-up comedy contest are all activities that allow everyone to let their hair down and make office hours seem a bit less monotonous.

 Help your employees organize an event for a local non-profit that they care about.
-You can provide the venue, give some time off to enable employees to volunteer, and maybe even convince your finance department to partially match the donations.
+You can provide the venue, give some time off to enable employees to volunteer, and maybe even convince your finance department to match the donations partially.
 Both the community and your employees will appreciate and reward your involvement.